Ra McGuire: Biography

-McGuire was born in Vancouver, British Columbia.
+McGuire was born in Vancouver, British Columbia (BC).

 McGuire and his wife, Debbie, spearheaded the formation of a Fine Arts based school in the Surrey, British Columbia school district from 1996 to 1998.
 The school is now housed at White Rock Elementary with another proposed for the northern end of the city.
 In 2005 the couple (unsuccessfully) fought high rise development in their hometown of White Rock, British Columbia.

 At the 1999 SOCAN Awards, McGuire received a SOCAN Classic Award for the Trooper hit "Two for the Show", presented for songs that have received over 100,000 documented radio plays.
 He received two additional Classic Awards with songwriting partner Brian Smith for "We're Here for a Good Time" and "Santa Maria".

 McGuire received a fourth SOCAN Classic Award in 2005, for "Oh, Pretty Lady."

 In 2006, McGuire published an account of life on the road with Trooper, Here for a Good Time, with Insomniac Press.